 Site Plan examples and templates are available in PDF and DWF formats.
 Site Plans must be prepared for submittal as 11" x 17" documents.
 Electronic submittals must be unlocked PDF files.
-See Electronic Permit Plans Requirements under Computer Aided Design CAD Templates on the Permitting Forms page.
+See Electronic Permit Plans Requirements and the Computer Aided Design CAD Templates and Data Resources packet on the Permitting packets web page.